How To Start An Art Business In 10 Simple Steps

 Also, I recommend having a separate bank account for your business – mixing personal finances with business ones is not a great idea.

-6) How To Start An Art Business – Decide On A Marketplace
+6) Decide On A Marketplace

 Related Read:

-7) Build The Presence Of Your Online Business
+7) Build An Online Presence For Business

 8) Make It Easy For Potential Buyers To Find Your Art